Typosquatting: Examples

+In February 2026, researchers at Have I Been Squatted, working with Ctrl-Alt-Intel, reported a phishing operation called Diesel Vortex that targeted freight and logistics organizations in the United States and Europe.
+The campaign used lookalike domains and phishing pages impersonating logistics services, and was reported to have stolen more than 1,600 unique credentials from logistics platforms.

 Another example of corporate typosquatting is yuube.com, targeting YouTube users by programming that URL to redirect to a malicious website or page that asks users to add a malware "security check extension".
 Similarly, www.airfrance.com has been typosquatted by www.arifrance.com, diverting users to a website peddling discount travel (although it now redirects to a warning from Air France about malware).
 Other examples are equifacks.com (Equifax.com), experianne.com (Experian.com), and tramsonion.com (TransUnion.com); these three typosquatted sites were registered by comedian John Oliver for his show Last Week Tonight.
 Over 550 typosquats related to the 2020 U.S. presidential election were detected in 2019.

 The Magniber ransomware is being distributed in a typosquatting method that exploits typos made when entering domains, targeting mainly Chrome and Edge users.

 A 2024 peer-reviewed study provides the first large-scale measurement of typosquatting in blockchain-based naming systems, such as Ethereum Name Service, Unstoppable Domains, and ADAHandles.
 The researchers observed thousands of cryptocurrency transactions mistakenly sent to squatting addresses, with targets including both popular domain names and identities linked to social media accounts.